SafaruzzamanShovo/L1T2-Lab-CSE1211-Final/README.md

 ##  L1T2-Lab-CSE1211-Final
+# This is some change that i need to know
 1. Write a program that read ASCII value and display equivalent character.
 2. Write a program that read any lower case latter and display in upper case.
 3. Write a C program to find total number of alphabets, digits or special character in a string.